AnthonyM5/antimonysayz.github.io/_posts/2020-12-28-react_routing.markdown

 It is important to put your most specifc routes first, as the switch route will render the first route that matches the location being hit.

-* Links
+## Links
-Lastly our app utilizes the link component, which as it's name suggests provides us a link component that can link to a plain string, or an object:
+Lastly our app utilizes the link component, which as it's name suggests provides us a link component that can link to a plain string, or an object

 ```
 <Link to={